mrgoonie/langgraph-multiagent-boilerplate/PROJECT_OVERVIEW.md

 8. The supervisor gathers all results, analyzes them, and responds to the user based on the original input prompt
 9. All conversations are managed in the database

+* for example:
+    * case 1: user ask for "hello" and supervisor receive, decide to answer directly and respond with a simple answer
+    * case 2: user ask for travel advise in Nha Trang beach (Viet Nam), supervisor receive, plan out and communicate with agent 1 connected to Search API MCP server to search on internet for places to visit, agent 2 connected to Search API MCP server to search for local food, finally supervisor summarize and respond with a detailed answer

 ## Project Structure

 ```